5min read

 In secondary school, the focus can switch to social and emotional responsibility as well as learning the science of sex education through biology.
 Other than what is on the curriculum, some schools may differ in their approach and may try to educate teenagers on keeping safe, peer pressure and sexual bullying.
 You can speak to the head of year and ask if any of these issues are raised with the pupils at any time.
 They should be able to discuss this with you further.

-Your concerns about sex and relationships education
+Concerns about sex and relationships education

 You may be concerned about what your child is being taught about sex in school.
 Be assured that your child’s school should contact all parents a few weeks before any planned sex education lessons and give them the chance to look at the material they will be teaching and to opt for their child not to be included.
 Being told that their child will be learning about sex can be unsettling for some parents, who may feel they are too young.
 You should, however, try to avoid excluding your child from these lessons.
-This not only risks making your child feel different from their peers but will also make sex into an even bigger issue when you do come to tackle it.
+This not only risks making your child feel different from their peers but will also make sex education into an even bigger issue when you do come to tackle it.
 Instead of exclusion, consider becoming more engaged by looking through what your child will be learning and then talking about it with them afterwards.
 Asking them what they think and answering any questions they may have will help create an honest and open environment and may lead to them making better informed decisions about sex in later life.

 Further resources